 Case Study Category Funding source 4.
-Adult Cycle Training Software CRSTS What does this look like?
-Sheffield City Council funds programme called " CycleBo CycleBoost teaches adults to more confident cycling.
-We sessions and group session support to borrow a bike for bike. osť. o ride and to become offer free one to one s, with wraparound a month or lease an e- People who take part gain, of they discover Sheffield's cyc e
+Adult Cycle Training Software CRSTS

+Sheffield City Council funds an adult cycle training programme called "CycleBoost".

+CycleBoost teaches adults to ride and to become more confident cycling.
+We offer free one to one sessions and group sessions, with wraparound support to borrow a bike for a month or lease an ebike.

+People who take part gain, or regain, a skill and they discover Sheffield's cycle facilities.